knoppi/community/README.md

 ![Structure diagram](doc/structure.svg)

+# Prerequisites

+Have the following tools installed:

+* ldap-utils
+* mysql-client

+Access to some k8s cluster.

 # Preparations

 You need some volumes to store user data and user content.
 In detail this is the storage for the LDAP server, for the forum and for the drupal page content.
 Plug-ins and Themes should be controlled via the Docker images.